-The Applicant is proposing to upgrade the existing sidewalks located to the back of curb and gutter along Fernwood Road to a consistent six to seven-foot wide, with physical separation in the form of tree panels and/or separated bikeways as part of this phase.
+The Applicant will upgrade the existing sidewalks located to the back of curb and gutter along Fernwood Road to a consistent six to seven-feet wide, with physical separation in the form of tree panels and/or separated bikeways as part of this phase.
 A bi-directional separated bikeway will be provided along the Property frontage.
 Bikeway improvements will continue offsite to the Fernwood Road/Democracy Boulevard intersection to the south, and to across the I-270 bridge to the northwest.

-(2) Division 6.2 Parking and Loading
+ii.
+Parking and Loading